The Amazing Monarch Butterfly Migration

 Once we made contact and sent in our deposit, it was like we had stepped onto a well-oiled machine.
 The planning was all done for us and we simply were able to relax and enjoy the adventure.

-migration of the Monarch butterfly
+Monarch butterfly migration

 Monarchs clustering in a fir tree